Dima-Zeklam/reading-notes/class-01.md

 #### New Html 5 Layout Elements
 ![pic](pictures/pic9.png)

-** HTML5 introduces a new set of elements that allow you to divide up the parts of a page.
+**HTML5 introduces a new set of elements that allow you to divide up the parts of a page.
 The names of these elements indicate the kind of content you will find in them.
-They are still subject to change, but that has not stopped many web page authors using them already. **
+They are still subject to change, but that has not stopped many web page authors using them already.**

+## The ABC of programming
+#### What is a script and how do i create one?
+* A script is a series of instructions that the computer can follow in order to achieve a goal.
+* Each time the script runs, it might only use a subset of all the instructions.
+* Computers approach tasks in a different way than humans, so your instructions must let the computer solve the task prggrammatically.
+* To approach writing a script, break down your goal into a series of tasks and then work out each step needed to complete that task (a flowchart can help).